top of page

 SECTION III FLORAL ART (Open)

-47 “Woodland Walk” An exhibit in or on a log to be staged in a niche, 24” wide, 36” high.
-Fresh foliage including seed heads, excluding flowers, accessories allowed.
+47 “Autumn Glow” An exhibit to be staged in a niche, 24” wide, 36” high.
+Fresh foliage including seed heads, and berries, excluding flowers.
+Accessories allowed

 SECTION IV PHOTOGRAPHY (Open)